MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sharing-and-permissions/sharing-email-not-delivered.md

 This issue is likely caused by one of the following conditions:

 - Your user profile in Microsoft Entra ID has no value assigned to the **Email** property.
-- Your email address is flagged as spam by each recipient's email provider.
+- Your email address is flagged as spam by the recipient's email provider.

 ## Resolution

 Ask the recipients to check their Junk or Spam folder.
 If your email address is blocked by a spam filter, the recipients should [add your email address to the Safe Senders list](https://support.microsoft.com/office/add-recipients-of-my-email-messages-to-the-safe-senders-list-be1baea0-beab-4a30-b968-9004332336ce) to avoid the issue in future.

 If the email notification isn't in the Junk or Spam folder, then your email address isn't specified in your user profile.
-Users who are assigned the User Administrator role in Microsoft Entra or the User admin role in Microsoft 365 have to assign a value to the **Email** property in their user profile by using one of the following methods.
+Users who are assigned the User Administrator role in Microsoft Entra or the User admin role in Microsoft 365 have to assign a value to the **Email** property in your user profile by using one of the following methods.

 ### Method 1: Update from the Microsoft Entra admin center